.

 degree.noun,.plural.degrees

-one of a series of degree steps in the educational process; a course or progression; a stage (rose by degrees from clerk to manager of the store); a step in a direct hereditary line of descent or ascent (first cousins are two degrees from their common ancestor); a unit.division of a temperature scale; relative.intensity or amount, as of a quality or an attribute.(a high degree of accuracy); relative social or official rank, dignity or position; a unit of latitude or longitude, equal to 1/360 of a great circle and indicated with the degree mark º as in 90º warm today and in describing the warning of a slant in the road of say 30º; an academic title given by a college or university to a student who has completed a course of study (received the Bachelor of Arts degree at commencement); a classification of the severity of an injury, especially a burn (a third-degree burn)
+one of a series of degree steps in the educational process; a course or progression; an amount of (she had a degree of joy that made her refreshing to be with); a stage (rose by degrees from clerk to manager of the store); a step in a direct hereditary line of descent or ascent (first cousins are two degrees from their common ancestor); a unit.division of a temperature scale; relative.intensity or amount, as of a quality or an attribute.(a high degree of accuracy); relative social or official rank, dignity or position; a unit of latitude or longitude, equal to 1/360 of a great circle and indicated with the degree mark º as in 90º warm today and in describing the warning of a slant in the road of say 30º; an academic title given by a college or university to a student who has completed a course of study (received the Bachelor of Arts degree at commencement); a classification of the severity of an injury, especially a burn (a third-degree burn)

 by degrees.idiom